 You don’t have to blow your holiday budget hosting your family for a get-together.
 From choosing the right rewards card to handpicking the places you’ll shop, this guide will help you save.

 The holiday season is all about spending time with family and making memories.
-It can also mean spending money if you’re hosting relatives in your home or hometown.
+It can also mean spending money if you’re hosting relatives in your home.

 Putting these money-saving tips to work can make the time together with family over the holidays more enjoyable, without it being a drain on your finances.